-Figure 3.
-Overview of ML System for Chatbot
+Figure 4 Overview of ML System for Credit Scoring of Personal Loans

-- (E) The financial institution inputs the inquiry as data into the model, which then performs classification or inference. - (F) The financial institution sends the customer the output data. - (G) The financial institution makes use of the output data as false prediction data if the output data is incorrect.
+- (D) A customer (as a system user) sends the financial institution an inquiry through a smartphone application or SNS. - (E) The financial institution inputs the inquiry as data into the model, which then performs classification or inference. - (F) The financial institution sends the customer the output data. - (G) The financial institution makes use of the output data as false prediction data if the output data are incorrect.

 The financial institution acts as the training-data provider and the model operator.
 The vendor and the customer act as the model generator and the system user, respectively.
-This corresponds to a type 4 ML system.
+This corresponds to a type-4 ML system.

-With a type 4 ML system, an attacker attempts to manipulate data and functions controlled by the system user.
+With a type-4 ML system, an attacker attempts to manipulate data and functions controlled by the system user.
 If the service is limited to replying to customer inquiries on the basis of public information or to inform customers of financial products, the training data do not include confidential information.
 Even if the attacker successfully inferred the training data and/or the model, doing so would not lead to a serious incident, such as the leakage of personal data.